 The 96,230 shares of Series C preferred stock are convertible into 27,800 shares of the Company's common stock at the option of the holders at any time.
 The conversion ratio is based on the average closing bid price of the common stock for the fifteen consecutive trading days ending on the date immediately preceding the date notice of conversion is given, but cannot be less than .20 or more than .2889 common shares for each Series C preferred share.
 The conversion ratio may be adjusted under certain circumstances such as stock splits or stock dividends.
-The Company has the right to automatically convert the Series C preferred stock into common stock if the Company lists its shares of common stock on the Nasdaq National Market and the average closing bid price of the Company's common stock on the Nasdaq National Market and the average closing bid price of the Company's common stock is entitled to the number of votes equal to .26 divided by the average closing bid price of the Company's common stock had converted into common stock in an equal basis with the holders of the common stock (as if the Series C preferred stock had converted into common stock) in any distribution of any of the assets or surplus funds of the Company.
+The Company has the right to automatically convert the Series C preferred stock into common stock if the Company lists its shares of common stock on the Nasdaq National Market and the average closing bid price of the Company's common stock on the Nasdaq National Market and the average closing bid price of the Company's common stock on the number of votes equal to .26 divided by the average closing bid price of the Company's common stock were purchased.
+In the event of liquidation, the holders of the Series C preferred stock shall participate on an equal basis with the holders of the common stock (as if the Series C preferred stock had converted into common stock) in any distribution of any of the assets or surplus funds of the Company.
 The holders of Series C preferred stock are entitled to noncumulative dividends if and when declared by the Company's board of directors.
-No dividends to Series C preferred stock had converted stockholders were issued or unpaid during 2005 and 2004.
+No dividends to Series C preferred stockholders were issued or unpaid during 2005 and 2004.